ASML Company Profile

 ASML Reinvestment Intensity Trend

-R&D intensity and CapEx intensity calculated from collected ASML Form 20-F figures.
+R&D intensity and CapEx intensity calculated from ASML Form 20-F figures.

 Source: ASML Form 20-F filings.
 Ratios calculated from stored EUR millions figures.